Updated on 9th December, 2022 by Martin Astley

 Choosing a Gas Safe registered engineer

-If you find an engineer who is falsely purporting to be on Gas Safe registered, then contact the Gas Safe Register and report them!
+If you find an engineer who is falsely purporting to be registered with Gas Safe, then contact the Gas Safe Register and report them!
 Your report could save someone’s life.
 If you have had gas work performed by an unregistered engineer, the organisation will even send someone to your property to take a look at your appliances, identify any defects, and advise you about how to resolve these problems and keep you and your family safe.

 Are 24|7 Home Rescue’s engineers Gas Safe?